Satellite Events

-Planning a Satellite Event for VSS 2024
+Planning a Satellite or Social Event for VSS 2025

-Events intended for all VSS attendees may not overlap with any official VSS event.
+Satellite and social events can be open to all attendees or be invitation only, but they may not overlap with any official VSS event.
 Time slots for satellites are listed below.
 Please note that your preferred slot may not necessarily be available.
 Scheduling is at the discretion of the VSS Board of Directors.

 DayTime Slots Available